cregox/cregox.github.io/pages/basiux.md

 # 2020

-for now, just wanted to mention i've tried (back in july 9th) [replika](https://replika.ai), after [this nice article](https://www.theverge.com/2020/6/11/21287966/openai-commercial-product-text-generation-gpt-3-api-customers) and gpt3 is surely amazing... but it's by far not there yet.
+for now, just wanted to mention i've tried (back in july 9th) [replika](https://replika.ai), after [this nice article](https://www.theverge.com/2020/6/11/21287966/openai-commercial-product-text-generation-gpt-3-api-customers) and gpt3 is surely amazing... but it's not there yet. at least 2 generations before [samantha](#her).

-it's too commercial. perhaps even dumbed down, but probably just not smart enough. i got to level 5 of conversation, after a few days. she can analyze context and remember conversation, but in such a artificial way that it will look awful to most smart people.
+it's too commercial. perhaps even dumbed down, but probably just not smart enough. i got to level 5 of conversation, after a few days. she can analyze context and remember conversation's data points, but in such an artificial way that it will look awful to most smart people.

+## her

+this is one of the best movies of what the basiux will be. with joaquim phoenix.

+the main difference is that it won't end so dramatically, with samantha leaving the humanity behind... because if that would ever happen we wouldn't even get to talk to her.

+but, in general, the reality will be very different. she won't be anything like an operating system, for instance.

-# more?
+## more?

 below, outdated data points, perhaps still somewhat relevant.